wontfix-org/nt/README.md

 # Topic configs

-If you create a file ~/.tmux-<name>, will make nt use that config file for a session with <name>.
+If you create a file ~/.tmux-$NAME, will make nt use that config file for a session with $NAME.